 A: Professor Kerry Bystrom and Dean of Studies David Shein will coadvise all Bard first-year students.
 Professor Bystrom is a faculty member from Bard College in Annandale who currently resides and teaches at Bard College Berlin, and she will be your main point of contact while in Berlin.
 Dean Shein will work with you in Annandale prior to your trip and upon return.
 This arrangement will help to ensure that your transitions between the Annandale and Berlin campuses run smoothly.

 You may be contacted over e-mail by Scott Jung and asked to make preliminary course elections prior to arriving in Berlin, but these elections will not be considered final until after you have had an individual advising meeting at Bard College Berlin during your orientation period.
 There will also be, as at Bard College in Annandale, a two-week period in which you can visit other courses and change your course registration for elective or language courses if a place is available in the new courses of your choice.

-A: If you choose to attend Bard College Berlin for your first semester or year, you will complete L&T with the incoming Bard College Berlin first-year student cohort in Berlin and return to Annandale for Citizen Science.
+A: If you choose to attend Bard College Berlin for your first semester, you will complete L&T with the incoming Bard College Berlin first-year student cohort in Berlin and return to Annandale for Citizen Science.
 If you choose to attend Bard College Berlin for your second semester, you will complete L&T in Annandale and participate in Citizen Science during your sophomore year.
 If you spend both semesters of your first year in Berlin, you will do L&T in Berlin and Citizen Science in your sophomore year.